-Performance Indicators LEVEL 1 Ineffective LEVEL 2 Improvement Necessary LEVEL 3 Effective LEVEL 4 Highly Effective 3.
-2 Professional Development -CTE teacher shows evidence of 0-5 PGPsPDP points (as outlined in the Workplace Specialist Professional Development Plan Point Values and Experiences) of professional development activities outside the school that update their knowledge and skills. -CTE teacher shows evidence of 6-10 PGPSPDP Points of professional development activities outside the school that strengthen the CTE teacher's knowledge and skills. -CTE teacher shows evidence of 11-15 PGPsPDP Points of professional development activities outside the school that develop the knowledge and skills of the CTE teacher or has a positive impact on student learning. -CTE teacher shows evidence of 16+ PGPsPDP Points of professional development activities outside the school. -CTE teacher takes advantage of less than half of the required professional development opportunities offered by the school. -CTE teacher takes advantage of some (75%) of the required professional development opportunities offered by the school. -CTE teacher takes advantage of a majority (85%) of the required professional development opportunities offered by the school. -CTE teacher takes on leadership roles in professional learning communities_CTE teacher takes advantage of all required professional development opportunities offered by the school. -CTE teacher takes advantage of multiple optional professional development or coaching opportunities offered by the school. -CTE teacher takes advantage of all optional professional development or coaching opportunities offered by the schoolCTE teacher takes advantage of all required professional development opportunities offered by the school.
+Performance Indicators LEVEL 1 Ineffective LEVEL 2 Improvement Necessary LEVEL 3 Effective LEVEL 4 Highly Effective 3.2 Professional Development -CTE teacher shows evidence of 0-5 PGPs (as outlined in the Workplace Specialist Professional Development Plan Point Values and Experiences) of professional development activities outside the school that update their knowledge and skills. -CTE teacher shows evidence of 6-10 PGPs of professional development activities outside the school that strengthen the CTE teacher's knowledge and skills. -CTE teacher shows evidence of 11-15 PGPss of professional development activities outside the school that develop the knowledge and skills of the CTE teacher or has a positive impact on student learning. -CTE teacher shows evidence of 16+ PGPss of professional development activities outside the school.
+Evidence should be uploaded to Standard for Success regarding ng PGPs -CTE teacher takes advantage of less than half of the required professional development opportunities offered by the school. -CTE teacher takes advantage of some (75%) of the required professional development opportunities offered by the school. -CTE teacher takes advantage of a majority (85%) of the required professional development opportunities offered by the school.
+CTE teacher takes advantage of all required professional development opportunities offered by the school. -CTE teacher takes advantage of multiple optional professional development or coaching opportunities offered by the school. -CTE teacher takes advantage of all optional professional development or coaching opportunities offered by the school.

-Performance Indicators LEVEL 1 Ineffective LEVEL 2 Improvement Necessary LEVEL 3 Effective LEVEL 4 Highly Effective 4.1 Technical Skills Attainment -The current or three-year average percentage of program concentrators for program of study as defined by Central Nine's Agreed Upon Level is greater than 5% below the local goal for Technical Skill Attainment. -The current or three-year average percentage of program concentrators for program of study as defined by Central Nine's Agreed Upon Level is below the local goal for Technical Skill Attainment by 1-5%. -The current or three-year average percentage of program concentrators for program of study as defined by Central Nine's Agreed Upon Level is at or above by up to 5% of the local goal for Technical Skill Attainment. -The current or three-year average percentage of program concentrators for program of study as defined by Central Nine's Agreed Upon Level is 5% or more above the local goal for Technical Skill Attainment.
-Technical Skill Attainment is the number of CTE concentrators who passed state approved technical skill assessments defined for Indiana Career Pathways.
+Performance LEVEL 1 LEVEL 2 LEVEL 3 LEVEL 4 Indicators Ineffective Improvement Necessary Effective Highly Effective 4.1 Technical Skills Attainment Postsecondary Certification and Credit Attainment The current or three-year average percentage of program concentrators for program of study as defined by Central Nine's Agreed Upon Level is greater than 5% below the local goal for Technical Skill Attainment.
+Percentage of concentrators who attain post secondary industry recognized certifications and/or dual credits is more than 5% lower than previous year's data.
+The current or three-year average percentage of program concentrators for program of study as defined by Central Nine's Agreed Upon Level is below the local goal for Technical Skill Attainment by 1-5%.
+Percentage of concentrators who attain post secondary industry recognized certifications and/or dual credits is no lower than 5% of previous year's data. -The current or three-year average percentage of program concentrators for program of study as defined by Central Nine's Agreed Upon Level Percentage of concentrators who attain post secondary industry recognized certifications and/or dual credits is at or above by up to 5% of previous year's data. the local goal for Technical Skill Attainment.
+The current or three year average percentage of program concentrators for program of study as defined by Central Nines Agreed Upon Level is 5% or more above the local goal for Technical Skill Attainment Percentage of concentrators who attain post secondary industry recognized certifications and/or dual credits is above 5% of previous year's data.
+Technical Skill Attainment is the number of GTE concentrators who passed state approved technical skill assessments defined for Indiana Career Pathways